SynPmk/Neural-Network-Optimization/README.md

 iii.
 Finally, I proved that freezing random projection layers is a highly viable way to strip away optimizer memory overhead.
 This approach makes PINNs practical for resource-constrained environments, even if the automatic differentiation step keeps a hard cap on raw execution speed.

+Following is the link to directly run the code in Google Colab :

 https://colab.research.google.com/drive/1qRK8eOB1vFFkugd1Dgw1OrSDTwUbhRGE?usp=sharing